gxc-international-innovation-challenge/gxc-team-24/docs/index.md

 # Hello World

-This is for the GitHub page.
+This is for the G-Ski GitHub page.